i5hi/btccapital/README.md

 ### live

-> A script primarily for the company node server as a single sig.
+> A script for the company node server as a single sig.

 Funded every short term period.